earthsong

 theoceanofmilk.com

-Their approach moves like a river—drawing from chaplaincy, traditional medicine, psychological and somatic practices, and a trauma- and carnage-informed perspective.
-Rooted in ritual and grounded in earth practices, Saraswati’s work moves in dialogue with Eastern and Western lineages, neuroscience, and the unseen, tending both the wounded personal psyche and the divided collective body.
+Their approach moves like a river—drawing from their magical faith tradition, traditional medicine, psychological and somatic practices, and a trauma- and carnage-informed perspective.
+Rooted in ritual and grounded in earth practices, Saraswati’s work moves in dialogue with Eastern and Western lineages, the seen and the unseen, tending both the wounded personal psyche and the divided collective body.
+Through their ancestors, they receive support from earth, water, and fire, working to heal ancestral wounds and foster healing across differences.

 • Earthsong Festival Facilitator